Price Adjustment Guide for Contracting Parties

-Business firms in search of effective methods of coping with inflation
+Business firms in search of effective methods for coping with changes in prices

 often employ price adjustment (escalation) clauses in long-term

-Because they measure price changes objectively, both in general
+Because they measure price changes objectively, both at the aggregated

 as useful in price adjustment clauses.

-This guide provides guidance on the development of escalation
+This document provides guidance on the development of price adjustment

 clauses in contracts that are to be tied to PPI